alexlo94/acaciajudge.com-/projects/rockband-garth-edition.md

 ---
 ## {{title}}

-I created this physical game in a collaboration with Alex Lotsos.
-It was a Rockband-like rhythm game paired with a physical controller, which was a Garth-from-Wayne's-World wig rigged with an accelerometer.
-The player wears the wig, and bangs his/her head along to the beat of Bohemian Rhapsody, triggering a button press within the game on each downward motion, and thus racking up  score in the game.
+In a Rock Band-like rhythm game, players can fully rock out with a Garth-from-Wayne's-World wig rigged with an accelerometer.
+The player wears the wig, and bangs their head along to the beat of Bohemian Rhapsody.
+Each time the wig sitting on top of the player’s head reaches a downward motion, the player hits the beat, and racks up their score in the game.
 For this project, I built the full Unity portion of the game, and sewed the accelerometer controls into the wig.

 <div class="frame">
 <img src="/static/images/uploads/36228714_2041682475844008_7218132044931399680_n.png">